mallusrgreatv2/ts-bot-handler/README.md

 ## Features

 - All types of interactions supported
-- Proper logging system and save logs into a file (logs.log)
+- Proper logging system with debug logs in development environment
 - Fully typed
 - Optional MongoDB support